-My name is Nick Bennett, and I am the Staff Scientist for the Natural Resources Council of Maine (NRCM).
+My name is Nick Bennett, I reside in Hallowell, and I am the staff scientist for the Natural Resources Council of Maine (NRCM).
 NRCM is Maine’s largest environmental advocacy group with more than 20,000 members and supporters.
 I am testifying in opposition to LD 1287, “An Act To Protect the Penobscot River and Penobscot Bay from Mercury Contamination.”

 Mercury contamination in the Penobscot River and estuary is a serious environmental problem.
 There have been cleanup efforts at the Holtrachem site and a nearby section of the river ongoing for more than two decades.
 There has been a federal court process looking at remediation of a much larger section of the river and estuary for nearly as long.
 The court is now looking at remedies for this larger section that would likely involve some dredging to remove contaminated sediment.
 Section 3 of LD 1287 reads as if it would prohibit this dredging, which may prove critical to the stated purpose of this bill: protecting the Penobscot River from mercury contamination.

 NRCM also has concerns about Section 1 of the bill, which contains very prescriptive language about sampling and analysis requirements for sediment mercury contamination.
 This is not appropriate and could cripple the Department’s ability to remediate contaminated areas.
 The Department needs flexibility on what sort of sampling to use because sediment contamination can be highly variable.
 In some cases composite sampling may also be appropriate as a screening tool.